-And that is exactly what happens when the trigger finger strikes the edge of the holster that's been extended to cover it.
+And that same thing happens when the trigger finger strikes the edge of the holster that's been extended to cover it.
 The cover ADDED a layer of safety to the 1911 but here it has SUBTRACTED a layer of safety from the striker pistol.

 And the strap over the hammer of the 1911, conventional or thumbsnap, ADDED a layer of safety against the trigger being pulled and the hammer dropping (or on a DA pistol, the hammer rising during the firing action).
 But on the Glock action there is NO hammer; so the holster cannot add safety here.
 Yet its familiar 'look' from the 1911 days makes it appear that it does the same for the Glock.

 Fast forward to the turn of this century and a whole bunch of people who spent their time at pistol ranges where the pistols must ALWAYS be empty until on the line and they're told to 'load!', 'forgot' that on the street the laws of physics are applied differently.
 That striker pistol that is now nearly fully cocked with a round in the chamber, and worn over the groin?
 It doesn't know about competition rules.
 It has only one rule: fire when the trigger is pulled, regardless.